zitadel/zitadel/docs/docs/examples/login/react.md

 https://github.com/zitadel/zitadel-react/blob/main/src/components/Callback.tsx
 ```

-You can now read out a users role to show protected areas of the application.
+You can now read a user's role to show protected areas of the application.

 ### Run